Neural Networks Enhancement with Logical Knowledge

 In the architecture defined so far, since all the grounded atoms are inside the vector $\bz$, there are multiple instantiation of the same CE for each clause $c \in \clauses$, one for each grounding of $c$.
 For instance, in Figure~\ref{fig:KE_matrix}(a), the CE for clause $c: \lnot S(x) \lor C(x)$ is instantiated two times, one for object $a$, another for object $b$.

 In many scenarios we want to use batches of data, which would require to modify the structure of the model graph for each batch, in particular after each training step, since the groundings are constantly changing and for each grounding a different CE is instantiated.
 Notice that, even if the CEs are different, the internal operations are the same and the only change is the provided input.
-For these reasons, we want to instantiate a single CE for each clause $c$ which works in parallel on all possible groundings of $c$.
+For these reasons, we want to instantiate a single CE for each clause $c$ which works in a single batch containing all possible groundings of $c$.

-If the groundings involve a single object, a simple solution is to define $\bz$ as a matrix instead as a vector, where columns represent predicates and rows different groundings.
+If the groundings involve a single object, a simple solution is to define $\bz$ as a matrix instead as a vector, where columns represent predicates and rows individuals.
 More in details, $\bz$ is now defined as a matrix such that the element $z_{ij}$ contains the preactivation of $P_j(o_i)$, with $P_j$ the $j^{th}$ predicate and $o_i$ the $i^{th}$ object.
-Notice that this kind of representation is pretty common when working with neural networks since the columns (predicates) could correspond to the labels and the rows (groundings) to the samples.
+Notice that this kind of representation is common when working with neural networks since the columns (predicates) correspond to the labels and the rows (groundings) to the samples.